Licenses¶

 We also work with companies on licensed special editions of the TBD-16.
 Contact dadamachines to discuss.

-If you modify and distribute the core DSP engine, those changes must be released under GPL 3.0.
+If you modify and distribute the firmware (the upstream engine, the dadamachines / Per-Olov Jernberg additions, the rack layer, plugins, tools, docs), those changes must be released under GPL 3.0.

-Want to keep your modifications proprietary? dadamachines can provide a commercial license tailored to your project.
+Want to ship a closed-source product on TBD — keep firmware modifications proprietary, ship without attribution, use the WebUI, negotiate custom OEM terms? dadamachines provides a commercial licence tailored to your project.
 Contact dadamachines to discuss.

 The dadamachines Name and Brand¶